hiracchi/HPC_lecture/presentation-marp.md

 # How to use the batch system

-see users guide in <https://obcx-www.cc.u-tokyo.ac.jp/>
+see users guide in <https://wisteria-www.cc.u-tokyo.ac.jp/>

 - available queue
-  - lecture2 (in the class)
+  - lecture6-o (in the class)
-  - lecture (outside of the class)
+  - lecture-o (outside of the class)

 |                               | command          |
 | ----------------------------- | ---------------- |